Technology is speeding ahead at a dizzying rate

 What will we do when technology falls short?
-Will our brains have the knowledge necessary to fill in the gaps?
+Will our brains know necessary to fill in the gaps?

-The limitations of translation technology are compounded by the fact that language is extremely malleable, subjective, dependent on regional characteristics and always evolving.
+The limitations of translation technology are compounded by the fact that language is exceptionally malleable, subjective, dependent on regional characteristics, and always evolving.

 Language is never an exact science.
 Technological heuristics, no matter how advanced they may be, may never be able to mimic and replace the complexity of our minds.